opetitprestataire/label-studio/docs/source/tags/chat.md

 ### Example input data

+!!! attention
+    The chat messages that you import are not selectable.
+This means that you cannot edit them or apply annotations (ratings, choices, etc) to them.

+    You can only select and annotate messages that are added to the chat by an annotator or that are imported as predictions.

-This example JSON input data is called in the `value="$messages"` parameter on the Chat tag in the examples above.
+The example JSON input data below is called in the `value="$chat"` parameter.

 - `role`    — speaker identifier; supported roles: `user`, `assistant`, `system`, `tool`, `developer`
 - `content` — message text